opensquiggly/user-docs/030-self-hosted/08-k8s-amazon.md

 able to cover the very basics, so once again, if you have advanced requirements, particularly around security concerns, please reach out to your company's cloud engineering team if possible.

+# Links to Helpful Resources

+For additional information on EKS, you may find these links helpful:

+* <a href="https://docs.aws.amazon.com/eks/" target="_blank">EKS Documentation by Amazon</a>
+* <a href="https://www.youtube.com/watch?v=pNECqaxyewQ" target="_blank">eksctl - How to Create and Manage AWS EKS clusters by DevOps Toolkit</a>
+* <a href="https://www.youtube.com/watch?v=p6xDCz00TxU" target="_blank">AWS EKS - Create Kubernetes cluster on Amazon EKS | the easy way by TechWorld with Nana</a>
+* <a href="https://www.youtube.com/watch?v=CukYk43agA4" target="_blank">AWS EKS Tutorial | What is EKS? | EKS Explained by KodeKloud</a>

+There are numerous other videos and resources on YouTube and the Web which can easily be found by searching.
+The links above should give you a good start.

+# Part 1 : Creating the EKS Cluster

+There are four main ways to create an EKS cluster.

+* Use the AWS Web UI Portal
+* Use the AWS Console
+* Use the ```eksctl``` command line program
+* Use an Infrastructure as Code solution such as Terraform or Pulumi

+If you watched any of the above videos, then you'll know that using the ```eksctl``` program has the unanimous consensus of being the fastest and easiest way to create an EKS cluster, and so that is what we will use in this section.

+In progress.
+Please check back later.

+# Part 2 : Connecting kubectl to EKS

+In progress.
+Please check back later.

+# Part 3 : Setting up Helm

+In progress.
+Please check back later.

+# Part 4 : Create a Kubernetes Namespace (Optional)

+In progress.
+Please check back later.

+# Part 5 : Installing OpenSquiggly with Helm

+In progress.
+Please check back later.